miekg/dns/README.markdown

 If you like this, you may also be interested in:

-* https://github.com/miekg/fks -- a complete nameserver written in Go;
+* https://github.com/miekg/fks -- a (in)complete nameserver written in Go;
 * https://github.com/miekg/unbound -- Go wrapper for the Unbound resolver.

 # Goals